Peacock bass fishing is becoming more and more popular among US anglers.

 Tackle shops, too, can be a great source of information for anglers starting out targeting peacock bass in Florida.

-Hopefully this article gives some good hints on how to catch peacock bass, but the best way to learn is to get out and do it.
-The Butterfly Peacock Bass, which was introduced to South Florida in the 80s to reduce populations of tilapia and other invasive species to help improve the largemouth bass fishing, has become a popular target in its own right for sports fishers.
-And deservedly so – they are a beautiful fish, they can be sight fished and are known for aggressive eats and strong runs.
-What’s not to like!
+Hopefully, this article gives some good hints on how to catch peacock bass, but the best way to learn is to get out and do it.
+The Butterfly Peacock Bass, which was introduced to South Florida in the 80s to reduce populations of tilapia and other invasive species to help improve largemouth bass fishing, has become a popular target in its own right for sports fishers.
+And deservedly so – they are beautiful fish, they can be sight-fished, and they are known for aggressive eats and strong runs.
+What’s not to like?